lbormann/darts-caller/README.md

 Features:
 - Target announcements at turn start (e.g., "Target is triple 20" for ATC)
 - Dart position announcements after each throw
+- require announcements after each throw if in checkout area
 - Replaces standard calling when enabled to prevent duplicate announcements

 Required sound files: